panoskoutris/riscv-cpu/README.md

 ---

 ## 📝 License
-This project is provided for academic and educational purposes only.
+This project is intended for educational use.
+Contact me before using it commercially or in published work.